kalamalahala/tjg-agent-eval/tonydefillipo.md

 | Zapier | Middleware between Website and Google Calendar | | | $240 |
 | Twilio | SMS messages and more | $0.0075/sms | | |
 | Appointments Plugin | Time slot management and notification routing | $99 - $299 | | |

+## Notes 3/11/2022

+Online bill-pay for worksite, linked to "Existing Customers" -> Existing Clientele
+    - Claims
+    - Pay My Bill

+About Us, Frequently Asked Questions, Team Profiles, Careers

+850 franchises trust DiFilippo Agencies for their employee's benefits Been in business this long, greater company, etc